UMBC High Performance Computing Facility

 anticipate that such activity is limited to the initial phase of the

 machine or after significant changes in, e.g., hardware or software.

 Technical details of the scheduling system are discussed on the

-scheduling policy page.
+scheduling rules page.

 Once the principles on this page are understood, users should refer